scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 1. It hosts “old” versions of sbt plugins that may still be used today in Scala projects.
    It is important to note that those sbt plugins are not necessarily that old.
-Some of them are stable and they simply didn't get a new release in the past two years, meaning that they had no chance to migrate to the Central Maven repository.
+Some of them are stable and they simply didn't get a new release in the past two years, meaning that they had no chance to migrate to Maven Central.
 2. It also hosts the Linux packages (deb and rpm) of sbt releases.
 Note that that part is not read-only: Eugene Yokota still publishes new sbt releases there.
 These packages are used by all the Scala developers who install `sbt` via a Linux package